Arif-PhyChem/QD3SET/README.md

 ###### In extract.py, we demonstrate how to use this package for extraction of data

 ###### From qd3set module we import qddset class.
-###### parameter details are
+###### parameter details are:

  extr_choice: str \
  methodType: str  \
  FMOtype:  str  \
  dataPath: str  \
- Nsites: int  \
+ Nsites: int

 #***********************
-#   Detail
+#   Details
 #***********************

-# extr_choice (extraction choice):
+###### extr_choice (extraction choice):
-# We can pass multiple extraction choices.
-For instance, To extract data with site-1 as initial excitation,
-# pass extr_choice = 'site-1'.
-For extraction of site-6 data,
-# pass extr_choice = 'site-6' and similarly for site-8 data pass 'site-8'.
+ We can pass multiple extraction choices.
+For instance, To extract data with site-1 as initial excitation, pass extr_choice = 'site-1'.
+For extraction of site-6 data, pass extr_choice = 'site-6' and similarly for site-8 data pass 'site-8'.
-# To extract all data, just pass
-# extr_choice = 'all'.
-The default choice is 'cal_details' which
-# only shows calculation details.
+ To extract all data, just pass extr_choice = 'all'.
+The default choice is 'cal_details' which only shows calculation details.
-# For spin-boson model, extr_choices are 'all', 'sym', 'asym', and 'cal_details'.
+ For spin-boson model, extr_choices are 'all', 'sym', 'asym', and 'cal_details'.

 # systemType (system type):
 # Pass 'SB' for spin-boson and 'FMO' for FMO complex